developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 -----

 ### 1. Create an Account, Log In
-Current account holders can skip to Step 2.

 * Visit the [Zebra SimulScan registration page](https://signup.zebra.com/register.html?appId=SIMS)**, follow prompts to create a free account and enter all requested information.
 Once an account is created, Zebra administrators will send login information to the registered address. **Zebra recommends planning ahead; this process could take several days**.

-* Point a browser to [simulscan.zebra.com](https://simulscan.zebra.com)** and enter the login credentials.
+* **Point a browser to [simulscan.zebra.com](https://simulscan.zebra.com)** and enter the login credentials.
 A screen appears similar to the image below:
 <img style="height:350px" src="image5.png"/>
+_The Template Builder login screen at simulscan.zebra.com_
 <br>

 <!--